-Table 10-1Selected alternatives for community waste collection.
+■ Table 10-1 Selected alternatives for community waste collection

-Open piles Trash dams/Bunkers Hook-lift Bins Skip bins Eu: Price/unit - 0 - US\$400 to \$600 US\$600 to \$1500 US\$400 to \$1200 Vehicle required Non-specific Non-specific Hook-lift truck matched to bin Forklift-type compactor truck matched to bin Positives Low cost Disposal points presumably established by community needs Static so residents have defined disposal point Relatively inexpensive Requires no special equipment Fabricated locally Bins easier to relocate as they are not fixed In an emergency, small bins can be lifted by crane trucks which are relatively abundant, known by mechanics & operators Fabricated locally Easily removed, cleaned, repaired and replaced Bins replaced immediately by empty bin bins can be lifted by crane trucks which are relatively abundant, known by mechanics & operators • Fabricated locally • Easily removed, cleaned, repaired and replaced Negatives Alternative that most results in waste being irresponsibly discarded on streets.
+Open piles Trash dams/Bunkers Hook-lift Bins Skip bins Price/unit - 0 - US\$400 to \$600 US\$600 to \$1500 US\$400 to \$1200 Vehicle required Non-specific Non-specific Hook-lift truck matched to bin Forklift-type compactor truck matched to bin Positives Low cost Disposal points presumably established by community needs Static so residents have defined disposal point Relatively inexpensive Requires no special equipment Fabricated locally Bins easier to relocate as they are not fixed In an emergency, small bins can be lifted by crane trucks which are relatively abundant, known by mechanics & operators Fabricated locally Easily removed, cleaned, repaired and replaced Bins replaced immediately by empty bin bins can be lifted by crane trucks which are relatively abundant, known by mechanics & operators Fabricated locally Easily removed, cleaned, repaired and replaced Negatives Alternative that most results in waste being irresponsibly discarded on streets.
 Requires collection crews to hand collect loose waste from the street, which is a hazardous and time-consuming practice.
 Allows animal access to scatter waste Difficult to locate as residents don't like them beside house Difficult and slow to access & awkward to empty Manual labor required to empty exposing workers to health hazards Difficult to locate as residents don't like them beside house Often vandalized and any metal doors stolen Requires specific hook-lift truck matched to bin Lifting and unloading can cause damage to containers.
-Very low risk of container being stolen Does not allow compaction in transit to landfill Works best with specific fork truck matched to bin Lifting and unloading can cause damage to containers.
-Low risk of container being stolen
+Very low risk of container being stolen Does not allow compaction in transit to landfill can cause damage to containers. • Low risk of container being stolen

-10.4.3.
+10.4.1.
 Adopted Primary Waste Collection System